 Globally more than 660 million people do not have clean water access.
 Nearly 1,000 children die each day because of diarrhea caused by unsafe water and poor sanitation and hygiene.

 Recent research by the University of North Carolina at Chapel Hill Water Institute and Water and Sanitation for Africa found that nearly 80 percent of wells drilled by World Vision in the Greater Afram Plains region of Ghana are still operational after more than two decades.
 The study found that the World Vision community model of establishing water committees and charging a fee for water use was associated with the continued functionality of the water points.

 As the largest nongovernmental provider of access to clean water, World Vision is on pace to reach an estimated 50 million people with clean water by then.

 It happens 60 families at a time.

 Waiting for clean water

-Between October 2015 and September 2016, we helped provide more than 21,500 Hondurans with access to clean water.
+Between October 2015 and September 2016, World Vision helped provide more than 21,500 Hondurans with access to clean water.
 That came with additional efforts to rehabilitate or construct new water points, build household and school bathrooms, and equip and train community water committees to manage the systems on their own.

 Margarita and her husband already installed a tap in the washing basin outside their kitchen.
-It’s waiting to be connected when the pipeline finally brings clean water—possibly by this August.
+It’s waiting to be connected when the pipeline finally brings clean water — probably by this August.